 DAY 1: GOOD VIBES

 Start your day with a little taste of Hawaii in Torrance at KING’S HAWAIIAN BAKERY & RESTAURANT before heading out to TORRANCE BEACH, a 1.5-mile stretch of uncrowded surf and sand.
 If you’re up for it, rent a bike and cruise THE STRAND bike path.
-While there is a host of awesome eats in Torrance, you’d be remiss if you left without trying an Asian Fusion style rice or noodle bowl at YELLOW FEVER.
-With deliciously addictive bowls like the Seoul or the Shanghai, Yellow Fever is attracting national attention.
 Spend the afternoon experiencing some of the best art in the South Bay at the TORRANCE ART MUSEUM, which exhibits more than 300 artists each year.
 Next stop: Old Torrance and the RED CAR RESTAURANT & BREWERY, where Torrance’s craft beer scene got started.
 After a craft brew (or two), walk over to THE DEPOT, where they smoke their own meats and make their own sausages.
 Alternatively, you can experience contemporary and exciting Japanese flavors in a “it’s like you’re there” setting at ISE-SHIMA in the beautiful Miyako Hybrid Hotel.

 DAY 2: TREAT YOURSELF!

 Discover pastries worth moving to Torrance for, like the Buttermilk Stick (imagine a churro crossed with a donut), at TORRANCE BAKERY.
 Enjoy your treats and head over to the SOUTH COAST BOTANIC GARDEN for a peaceful stroll.
 If the stroll makes you hungry, try RAMEN YAMADAYA for some broth worth boasting about.
 Or, grab a beer after the blooms at SMOG CITY BREWING CO., a family-run craft brewery serving up fun, experimental beers along with popular standards.
-Set aside some room in your suitcase and spend the rest of the afternoon experiencing the newly renovated, not-to-be-missed DEL AMO FASHION CENTER, the 5th largest shopping mall in the U.S. After shopping up an appetite, treat yourself to the wildly popular DIN TAI FUNG, conveniently located inside the center.
+Set aside some room in your suitcase and spend the rest of the afternoon experiencing the newly renovated, not-to-be-missed DEL AMO FASHION CENTER, one of the largest shopping malls in the U.S. After shopping up an appetite, treat yourself to the wildly popular DIN TAI FUNG, conveniently located inside the center.
 Wrap up your busy day in a delicious way at GREAT MAPLE (also located at Del Amo Fashion Center), famous for fresh, innovative cuisine, amazing burgers and the most sublime maplebacon donuts for dessert.
-The BRIO COASTAL BAR AND KITCHEN, located in the same area, offers a fun, family-friendly atmosphere, a beautifully seasonal approach to food and vibrant hand-crafted cocktails.
-They even have a giant Jenga and a shuffleboard table.

 DAY 3: LOCAL LEGENDS